Manchester Metropolitan University joins OLH LPS model

-Posted by on 2017-04-20
+Posted by Martin Paul Eve on 2017-05-15

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.

 Professor Martin Paul Eve, a founder and academic project director of the OLH, welcomed Manchester Metropolitan University: “We are delighted that Manchester Metropolitan University has joined the Open Library of Humanities's Library Partnership Subsidy model.
 Manchester Metropolitan has a solid commitment to the arts and humanities.
 In their commitment to support the OLH, we extend the reach and value of open-access humanities research work.”